PedroHenriquee777/To-do-List/README.md

 - HTML: Basic structure of the webpage.
 - CSS: Interface styling.
-- Node.js: Runtime environment for the backend and API logic.
+- Javascript // Node.js: Runtime environment for the backend and API logic.
 - Fastify: Framework for creating the backend server.

 ## Features